waqar741/memo_api/README.md

-# Memo API - HFP Backend 🏥
+# Memo API - Notes Backend 🏥

-This is the backend API for the **Health First Priority (HFP)** system.
-It is built with **Django** and serves as the central data storage and management hub, allowing the frontend to store and retrieve health records via RESTful API endpoints.
+This is the backend API for the **Notes Tracking** system.
+It is built with **Django** and serves as the central data storage and management hub, allowing the frontend to store and retrieve notes records via RESTful API endpoints.

 ## 🚀 Features